Highjune/Highjune/README.md

 ### Hi I'm June 👦

-I'm working at the IT company.
+I'm working at the IT company🏦.
-My position is backend-developer.
-For me, Softerware programming is only way to relieve my stress with sports.
+My position is backend-developer💻.
+For me, Softerware programming is only way to relieve my stress with sports🎾.
-I am using this github homepage like my programming study timeline.
-Thank u :)
+I am using this github homepage like my programming study timeline.💾 Thank u :)